Breadfast/example-airflow-task-repo/README.md

 5. Template [`Dockerfile`](Dockerfile) for building the repo as Docker image.
 6. Template [`docker-compose.yaml`](docker-compose.yaml) for running the docker image.
 7. Template [`cloudbuild.yaml`](cloudbuild.yaml) that references [`Dockerfile`](Dockerfile) and build this Dockerfile into a Docker image then pushes it to our Google Artifact Registry.
+8. Template [`scripts`](scripts/) folder for spinning up and down docker containers of the development environment
-8. [`.env.sample`](.env.sample) file containing needed environment variables to be set when running locally with Docker.
+9. [`.env.sample`](.env.sample) file containing needed environment variables to be set when running locally with Docker.
 ## Usage

 To use this template repo you can clone it locally.
 Then *copy/paste* it elsewhere, *rename* it and *edit* it as fits your needs.